Section J - Students

 - Students who leave a school or program lose their placement in that program and must reapply.

-- Students who are offered placement will receive an acceptance letter and contract for admission, which must be signed by the parent/legal guardian and returned to School Community Services.
+- Students who are offered placement will receive an acceptance letter and contract for admission, which must be signed by the parent/legal guardian and returned to Student Placement and Enrollment.

 - Students who are not accepted may reapply for the following year.

 Appeal of Magnet School/Program Placement